-To provide the highest level of customer service for the curbside pickup of trash, recyclables and yard waste from 8,900 households for transportation to the Millbury Wheelabrator Incinerator, recycling and composting centers.
+To provide the highest level of customer service for the curbside pickup of trash, recyclables and yard waste from 9,250 households for transportation to the Millbury Wheelabrator Incinerator, recycling and composting centers.

-- To continue with a high level of customer service while decreasing the amount of tonnage delivered to Millbury. - Work with the Town Council to establish enforcement criteria for improved recycling tonnage. - Manage single stream and solid waste pick-up contracts. - Implement changes to improve operations of Beaver Street Recycling Center.
+- To continue with a high level of customer service while decreasing the amount of tonnage delivered to Millbury. - Work with the Town Council to establish enforcement criteria for improved recycling tonnage. - Manage single stream and solid waste pick-up contracts.